The Curriculum

 Program Length and Resources

 The core program can be taught in approximately eight hours.
 2 sessions each of 4 hours, with recommended refreshment breaks in between.
-This assumes instructors have read the books given with the curriculum, as well have familiarized themselves with all materials.
+This assumes instructors have read the books given with the curriculum, as well as have familiarized themselves with all materials.
 There are twelve modules.
 Introduction Module, Ten “Main Ingredient” Modules, and a Conclusion Module.
-It is recommended that this program be extended so that students also read the books offered in full, and all cited resources.
-Lastly, we suggest and hope that the curriculum runs concurrently with full semester courses, at the high school level, including but not limited to social studies, civics, or American History.
+It is recommended that this program be extended so that students also read the books and all cited resources.
+Lastly, we suggest and hope that the curriculum runs concurrently with full-semester courses, including but not limited to social studies, civics, or American History.

-Provided Books: Letters To Mikey, Messages of Hope and Optimism For Young Americans, by Glenn Cort.
-5000 Year Leap, Eric Skousen, If You Can Keep It, Eric Metaxas, American Presidents, are included with the curriculum.
-Also included is a physical “Ingredient Wheel” (used in the ending module), as well as “completion pins”..
-There is a discussion blog about the book and this curriculum - which seeks input - at url substack/gettingalongacademy.
+-Four Books: Letters To Mikey, Messages of Hope and Optimism For Young Americans, by Glenn Cort.
+5000 Year Leap, Eric Skousen, If You Can Keep It, Eric Metaxas, American Presidency Origins, by Sidney M. Milkis, Michael Nelson.

 Program Design and Delivery